 If the board is mounted in a non-standard orientation (i.e. arrow is not pointing forward) then please ensure the AHRS_ORIENTATION is properly set before doing the accelerometer calibration.

-Under Initial Setup | Mandatory Hardware, select Accel Calibration from the left-side menu.
+Under Setup | Mandatory Hardware, select Accel Calibration from the left-side menu.

-Click Calibrate Accel to start the calibration.
+Click Calibrate Accel to start the full 3-axis calibration.

-- You may need to calibrate the board before it is mounted if the size/shape of the vehicle makes this difficult.
+However, you may need to calibrate the board before it is mounted if the size/shape of the vehicle makes this difficult.

-- The level position is the most important to get right as this will be the attitude that your controller considers level while flying.
+The level position is the most important to get right as this will be the attitude that your controller considers level while flying.